 Submission Eligibility and Rules

-Currently employed CCI faculty, professional staff and currently enrolled students are eligible to apply.
-No lobbying of ideas to CCI colleagues will be permitted.
+Currently employed CCI faculty and professional staff, and currently enrolled students are eligible to apply.
+No lobbying of ideas to CCI colleagues or peers will be permitted.
 This will lead to disqualification from the competition.
 All submissions must be original to the submitter and not defamatory or libelous.
 Any fraudulent submissions or activity will result in immediate disqualification.
-Submissions must include an abstract, no more than 1000 characters, and a full-length submission, no more than 2000 characters (500 characters per section) to address the following categories:
+Submissions must include a title, an abstract (limit 1000 characters), to address the following categories:

 Winning innovations will be awarded based on their idea(s) and not the actual implementation of the innovation.
 Implementation of the idea(s) is at the discretion of CCI’s Senior Leadership team.
 Winning innovations should demonstrate a combination of the following characteristics: